hindu-comm/weblogs/manasataramgini/2016/11/2016-11-24_the-professors-war.md

 regarding an old classmate being up to some bad mischief.”
 Saying so he passed Abhirosha his tablet.
-Upon glancing through it Abhirosha remarked: “Ah, our daṇḍika-s seem pretty inept to let her go\!”
+Upon glancing through it Abhirosha remarked: “Ah, our daṇḍika-s seem pretty inept to let her go!”
 Just then she realized that Vidrum had hardly registered her arrival and noticing the look on his face asked: “Everything OK Vidrum?”
 Vidrum: “Not really.
 But Sharva can fill you in later.
 Let us get moving